 With this we can now affirm that this issue was not an error of any kind.

 In the gallery below I will try to keep a visual record of the pieces known so far.
 If you have in your collection any piece not shown here, please let me know so I can add it!

 In addition to those shown below, there are three more, all of which I did not obtain permission to reproduce.

-With these, my record of pieces in this series is complete.
+With these, my record of pieces of this series is complete.
 If you own more pieces from this series, please feel free to share them in this public registry.